MOohTus/ODAMNet/docs/source/pages/functions/fcts_arguments.rst

 ==================================================
-Input arguments for each method
+Input parameters for each method
 ==================================================

 Main script